From idea to live product

 The Decisions That Shaped It

-Name the assistant first.
+Name the assistant first

 The very first step asks the user to name their AI assistant.
 Not configure settings.
 Not install tools.
 Name it.
 This creates emotional ownership before the user invests any effort.
 It turns "set up a developer tool" into "build your assistant."

-Micro-steps for tool installation.
+Micro-steps for tool installation

 In early testing, a real user struggled with a step that said "download all 5 tools."
 That single observation changed the architecture.
 Each tool became its own step with its own confirmation button.
 More steps, less confusion.

-Never auto-advance while typing.
+Never auto-advance while typing

 Users were getting yanked to the next step mid-sentence.
 The form was advancing automatically after a field was filled.
 I changed every transition to a manual "Continue" button.
-Slower, but respectful of the user's pace.
+Slower, respectful of the user's pace.

-VS Code as home base, not Terminal.
+VS Code as home base, not Terminal

 Terminal is only for initial setup.
 The test step and all future use happens inside VS Code.
 For a non-technical user, VS Code is familiar.
 Terminal is not.
 Meet people where they are.

-Security before launch.
+Security before launch

 During testing, I found that the email capture gate could be bypassed on a Turnstile failure.
 I fixed it so Turnstile is mandatory, failures show a retry prompt, and the Worker rate-limits by IP.
 This took 15 minutes.
 Skipping it would have been a real vulnerability.